-Okay, show name is Power.
-It’s about James “Ghost” St. Patrick who is a drug dealer but has a nightclub named “Truth” as a cover.
+Okay, the show’s name is Power.
+It’s about James “Ghost” St. Patrick, a drug dealer with a nightclub named “Truth” as a cover.
 Oh, the irony.
-Ghost is married to Tasha and they have three children together, Tariq, Raina and Yasmin.
+Ghost is married to Tasha, and they have three children together, Tariq, Raina and Yasmin.
 The first episode starts with Ghost running into his high school sweetheart, Angela.
 They start up a relationship again and fall deeper in love.
 Now, Angela is a lawyer (I promise her last name is not Princewill) and eventually becomes privy to Ghost’s shady business.
-They break up for a little while, Ghost goes to prison for funny enough, the one crime that he did not commit, and then they get back together.
-Long story short, Angela worked for the District Attorney who was looking to prosecute Ghost for the actual crimes that he committed (you know the drug dealing, the murders, etc no biggie).
-Angela had actually come around to Ghost’s drug dealing and illegality because, love conquers all and was now looking for a way to help him out.
-Ghost’s business partner, Eminem look-alike and my personal favorite character from the show, Tommy, decides to kill her because he does not trust her.
+They break up for a little while.
+Ghost goes to prison for, funny enough, the one crime that he did not commit, and then they get back together.
+Long story short, Angela worked for the District Attorney looking to prosecute Ghost for the actual crimes he committed (you know, the drug dealing, the murders, etc., no biggie).
+Angela had actually come around to Ghost’s drug dealing and illegality because love conquers all, and she was now looking for a way to help him out.
+Ghost’s business partner, Eminem look-alike and my personal favourite character from the show, Tommy, decides to kill her because he does not trust her.
 He succeeds.
 Right after her funeral is when the above words were said by Ghost… to his wife… about his girlfriend on the side!
 Meh, it’s funnier if you watch it, I promise.

 Anyways.
 They decide to divorce for incredibly obvious reasons.
 And as we love to do, let’s figure out what would happen if this happened in Ontario, Canada, shall we?

 Infidelity is a valid ground for divorce in Canada.
 Ghost cheated with Angela, and Tasha cheated with Shawn.
 They could, however, also decide to use their separation because, by the time they were getting divorced, they had probably effectively been separated for over a year.